apollonin/array-filter/README.md

   $filteredArray3 = $filter['suspicious != true && balance != 0'];
 ```

-**array-filter returns a new self-object with filtered array.
-You can use keys chaining for filtering filtered result**
+**An array-filter returns a new self-object with filtered array.
+You can use chaining keys for filtering the already result **

 ```
   // second key will filter result of first key